benpiper/mongo-rep-set/README.md

 #### Primary

 The primary is responsible for setting up users and configuring the replica set, so this is where all of the configuration happens.
-Once your secondary and arbiter are up and running, launch your primary with:
+Once your secondary and tertiary are up and running, launch your primary with:

 ```sh
 docker run -d